Palm Springs Travel Guide

 The best hotels in Palm Springs

 There’s a lot going on in the desert, and with so many hotel and resort options to choose from, it’s hard to select where you’ll lay your head at night.
-The good news is, most everywhere that offers accommodations has something great to offer so even if you don’t stay there, you might still visit for a round of golf or an over the top meal.
-There are always the classics, like The Ritz-Carlton, Rancho Mirage, or the La Quinta Resort and Club, a Waldorf Astoria Resort, both of which are beyond magnificent and come backed with a guaranteed luxury experience solely with name recognition alone.
+The good news is, most everywhere that offers accommodations has something great to offer, from golf to fine dining.
+There are always the classics, like The Ritz-Carlton, Rancho Mirage, or the La Quinta Resort and Club, a Waldorf Astoria Resort, both of which are beyond magnificent and offer a guaranteed luxury experience solely with name recognition alone.
 There’s also the Parker Palm Springs, which has more of a hip and stylish vibe going for it, while still having the service level similar to a Waldorf or a Ritz, minus the white gloves.
-The interiors of The Parker were designed by the one and only Jonathan Adler, and the 144-room property has some pretty cool features including three pools, one of which is indoors, a full service spa, and clay tennis courts.
+The interiors of The Parker were designed by the one and only Jonathan Adler, and the 144-room property has some pretty cool features including three pools, a full-service spa, and clay tennis courts.
 And for the overly fancy guests, there is even a croquet lawn and pétanque courts, because why not?

 If you want something a bit more on the boutique side of things, there are two other hotels that can’t be overlooked.
 Triada Palm Springs, Autograph Collection, recently underwent a complete transformation.
 The 56 guest rooms in this Spanish style hacienda hotel are conveniently located in the Movie Colony of Downtown Palm Springs, offering majestic views of the San Jacinto Mountains.
 If something even smaller is appealing, Sparrows Lodge, a restored 1950’s retreat, has 20 rooms, all featuring exposed beam ceilings, butterfly chairs, concrete floors and red walls.
 The lodge is both modern yet rustic, so rustic that it even has a communal barn and vegetable garden.
-The description may sound more on the simple side, but it’s full of elegance inside.
+On paper, it may seem on the simple side, but trust that it’s full of elegance inside.

 Things to do in Palm Springs